How to Apply for Arts Funding From the Council for the Arts at MIT

 Looking for a small grant of up to $500?
 Learn more about Undergraduate Mini-Grants and Graduate Arts Seed Grants.

 The Council’s grants program provides funding in support of a wide range of art projects that engage the MIT community.
 The average award is typically around $3,000.
 Maximum awards, for extraordinary projects, are up to $7,500.
 Only one grant project per applicant per academic year will be funded.
 Projects cannot be part of regular class assignments and should be on a timeline to be completed within one year from the date of the award.
-More about eligibility.
+More about eligibility and policies for grant recipients.

 Questions?
 Contact council-arts@mit.edu.